electronicvisions/brainscales2-demos/fp_brainscales.rst

 .. note::
    This chapter was taken from `Billaudelle, S. (2022).
 From Transistors to Learning Systems: Circuits and Algorithms for Brain-inspired Computing (Doctoral dissertation, Heidelberg University) <https://katalog.ub.uni-heidelberg.de/cgi-bin/titel.cgi?katkey=68941134&sess=cbc4363f59a962a6b4b8de4981e3ddaa&query=billaudelle%20transistors>`_ with only minor adaptations.
+   It provides a comprehensive overview of the BrainScaleS-2 system for interested readers.
+However, to successfully complete this lab course, only a fundamental understanding of the core concepts, basic implementation details, and approximate orders of magnitude for relevant parameters is required.

 BrainScaleS-2 is a spiking, accelerated mixed-signal neuromorphic platform:
 It captures the dynamics of neurons and synapses in mostly analog integrated circuits and augments this physical emulation of the underlying differential equations by digital periphery.